Why do programmers prefer dark mode?

 Note: this technique can be especially useful when writing a recursive function.

 When it comes to programming and computer science, you can easily get caught up in only writing and using code.
-Since there is more theory in ESC190 than in ESC180, you will need to review lecture notes in addition to doing the labs.
+Since there is more theory in ESC190 than in ESC180, you will need to review lecture notes and do the labs.

 Warning: this doesn’t mean that you can get by only reading your notes.
-Your emphasis should still be on implementing algorithms and data structures.
+Your emphasis should still be on implementing algorithms and data structures for different applications.
 The theory will just help you structure your code and thinking.

 Note: The course code for Computer Algorithms and Data Structures used to be CSC190.
 You may still see it referred to as such on some websites (e.g. courses.skule.ca).